oktadev/okta-blog/_source/_posts/2020-11-23-quick-graphql-react-app.md

 ## Set Up Authentication for Your React Application

-Next, you will need to set up a new Okta Application from your account administration page.
-Log in to your developer's console and click **Applications**, and then click **Add Application**.
-In the *Create New Application* section on the next page, select *Single Page App* and click **Next**.
-On the *Application Settings* page, give your application a meaningful name.
-I named mine *Exchange Rates*, but you can call yours whatever you want.
-Because React will launch on port 3000, by default, you will want to change your URLs to `localhost:3000`.
-Then click done.

-{% img blog/quick-graphql-react-app/okta-app-settings.png alt:"Okta App Settings" width:"700" %}{: .center-image }
+{% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3000/implicit/callback" %}

-Make note of your *Client ID* on the *General Settings* tab as you will need it in your application.
+Make note of your *Client ID* in the OktaCLI output, as you will need it in your application.

 ## Scaffold Your React Application